GoogleCloudPlatform/terraform-google-enterprise-genai/0-bootstrap/README.md

 - [Terraform](https://www.terraform.io/downloads.html) version 1.5.7
 - [jq](https://jqlang.github.io/jq/download/) version 1.6.0 or later

+**Notes:**

-**Note:** Make sure that you use version 1.5.7 of Terraform throughout this series.
+- Make sure that you use version 1.5.7 of Terraform throughout this series.
 Otherwise, you might experience Terraform state snapshot lock errors.
+- It is recommended to use Bash terminal de deploy the code from this repository.
+Using other terminals might cause unexpected behaviours.

 Also make sure that you've done the following: